aubio/aubio/doc/installing.rst

 Installing aubio
 ================

-aubio runs on Linux, Windows, macOS, iOS, Android, and probably quite a few others operating systems.
+aubio runs on Linux, Windows, macOS, iOS, Android, and probably a few others operating systems.

 To download a pre-compiled version of the library, head to :ref:`download`.